wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-connector-config.md

         </tr>
         <tr>
             <td>minEvictionTime</td>
-            <td>The minimum amount of time an object may sit idle in the pool before it is eligible for eviction.</td>
+            <td>The minimum amount of time an object may remain idle in the pool before it is eligible for eviction.</td>
             <td>Optional</td>
         </tr>
         <tr>